 - Funding a move across the country

-After determining your reason for saving, do some research to find out how much you need to set aside to pay for whatever it is you want.
+After determining your reason for saving, please do some research to determine how much you need to set aside to pay for whatever it is you want.
 Break the long-term amount into per-paycheck portions.
 This will help the goal feel more manageable and will be easier to keep track of.

 2. Create a budget (and stick to it)

 This is a great starting point that can help you save money even if you’re on a low income.
 Start by taking a serious look at your spending.
-Identify what you’re doing well, and what purchases you can eliminate or reduce, and be realistic.
-For necessary expenses, look for ways you can cut back or reduce costs instead of completely eliminating them.
+Identify what you’re doing well and what purchases you can eliminate, reduce, and be realistic.
+For necessary expenses, look for ways to cut back or reduce costs instead of completely eliminating them.

 For unnecessary expenses, set reasonable constraints you can stick to.
 Nobody’s perfect; everyone buys things they don’t technically need.
 The goal here is to be conscious of how you’re using your money without making yourself miserable or living an ascetic lifestyle (unless that’s your thing).